-When you work on-site, you learn a lot about what’s going on from personal interactions and hallway discussions.
-But that channel is temporarily gone.
-Here are ways to help your employees feel less siloed:
+When you work on-site, you learn a lot about what’s going on from coffee-area and hallway discussions.
+With that channel gone, here are ways to help your employees feel less siloed:

 Be more “visible.”
 Change your status on your collaboration tool to “available” as much as possible.
-Let your team members know you’re there if small questions come up as they work on a project.
-Give a daily time where you have “office hours” and can be interrupted.
+Let your team members know you’re there to help if small questions come up as they work on a project.
+Give a daily time where you have “open hours” and can be interrupted.
 Even a half hour will help.

-You’re privy to more information than the average worker, so keep your employees updated on what’s happening at a macro level in the organization.
+You’re privy to more information than the average worker.
+Keep your employees updated on what’s happening at a macro level in the organization.
 How is the company doing?
 How are different departments performing?
-What are the company’s greatest challenges right now?
+What are the company’s greatest challenges?
 What is the go-forward strategy?
-Also tell colleagues when someone gets hired, takes a new role, or leaves.
+Tell colleagues when someone gets hired, takes a new role, or leaves.

 Make sure every member of the team knows their priorities, goals, and understands their individual roles.
-If possible, see if some need more frequent one-on-ones for now.
+If possible, see if some need more frequent one-on-ones at times.

 Be intentional with your communication.
 Figure out as a group what channels are best for communicating and how to reach each team member when something is urgent.
-Also set expectations if you want everyone to have a certain channel of communication open all day.
-Have the team brainstorm how this can happen without interrupting everyone.
+Set expectations if you want everyone to have a certain channel of communication open all day.
+Confer with the team about how this can happen without interrupting everyone.

 Use the chat feature for quick questions instead of scheduling 30-minute meetings